Sucuri/sucuri-wordpress-plugin/readme.txt

 Daniel is no longer maintaining the Sucuri plugin at GoDaddy.
 We have transferred it to a dedicated team to maintain and improve it.

 == Changelog ==
+= 1.8.39 =
+* Fixed API service messaging

 = 1.8.38 =
-* Fixed API service handling when the SUCURISCAN_PLUGIN_PATH config value is not defined
+* Fixed API service handling when the SUCURISCAN_API_URL config value is not defined
 * Fixed API service UI messaging

 = 1.8.37 =